Three-Cheese Fondue Recipe

 - Cubed French bread baguette, boiled red potatoes and/or tiny whole pickles

 - 1. In a large bowl, combine cheeses and 1 tablespoon cornstarch.
-In a small bowl, combine remaining cornstarch and brandy; set aside.
+In a small bowl, combine remaining cornstarch with cherry brandy; set aside.
 In a large saucepan, heat wine over medium heat until bubbles form around sides of pan.

 - 4. Transfer to a fondue pot and keep warm.
 Serve with bread cubes, potatoes and/or pickles.
 Yield: 4 cups.